steven-xia/ReversiBot/README.md

 and run it as you would normally.

-Note: I've found that running it with [PyPy](https://pypy.org/) results in a good ~2.5x speedup for playing games.

 ### Other notes

 Data collection is done with the following command.
 The number of threads can be set in `edax_wrapper.py` under the